m-guseva/m-guseva.github.io/_portfolio/BudgetOverview.md

 neat overview over average expenses per category. "
 collection: portfolio
 ---
+ToDo: Describe the special case with "Buchungstext"
+ToDo: Change German names to English
+ToDo: Create image of excel file

 I needed a way to track my income and expenses because I was not happy with my bank's (practically non-existent) out-of-the-box tools.
 Since it's super easy to download the csv files with all my expenses from the online banking website, I decided to apply some Python pandas magic to create an overview over my expenses.
 I'm using this script since about 2 years and it works like a charm 💪🏻.